gnituda05/NER-Cebuano-Lanuage/README.md

-# NER-Cebuano-Lanuage
+# NER-Cebuano-Language

-Named Entity Recognition for Cebuano-Lanuage using PYTHON
+Named Entity Recognition for Cebuano-Language using PYTHON

 # NER Model: